Physical Symptoms of narcissistic abuse-What You Need To Know

 • Distorted thinking patterns: Adopting the narcissist’s distorted beliefs and thought patterns, leads to cognitive distortions and self-blame.

-It’s crucial to recognize the emotional and psychological impact of narcissistic trauma and seek professional support to begin the healing process.
 With the right treatment and support, survivors of narcissistic abuse can overcome the trauma and reclaim their lives.

 Detecting an Abusive Narcissist in Your Life